 Some reasons why Google might want to learn about paraphrases in the documents they index can include:

 - Giving better answers to Q&A (Question answering) type results

 - Making sure that relevant documents aren’t missed by expanding queries to include words from possible paraphrases

-- Possibly identifying documents which have duplicated the majority of content of another document, but used paraphrases to hide the original source
+- Possibly identifying documents that have duplicated the majority of the content of another document but used paraphrases to hide the source

 The first patent goes into a description of how some paraphrases might be identified on the Web.